Kitsch and confidence at Huawei HQ despite US pressure - Journal du Cameroun

 – Disney-esque –

-But the piece de resistance is a whimsical and somewhat bizarre office grounds in Dongguan — north of the main campus — that looks like it was conceived by Walt Disney.
+But the piece de resistance is a whimsical and somewhat bizarre office complex in Dongguan — north of the main campus — that could have been conceived by Walt Disney.

-Each of its several zones resembles an architecturally correct replica of a European city, and staff travel between the medieval charm of Bologna and Heidelberg, Versailles and Verona, on a gleaming, fire-engine-red train that takes over 20 minutes to traverse the campus.
+Each of its several zones resembles an architecturally correct replica of a European city, and staff travel between the medieval charm of Bologna and Heidelberg, Versailles and Verona, on a gleaming, fire-engine-red train that takes over 20 minutes per circuit.

 That’s not to say that there is no concern.

-Some staff told AFP they were increasingly busy seeking to assuage the concerns of major Huawei clients.
+Some staff told AFP they were increasingly busy assuaging the concerns of major Huawei clients.

 “We haven’t felt much change in our work.
 Although we have seen some news and our leaders have commented on it, our main mission is to do our jobs well, give our customers confidence, and continue to serve them,” said Jiang Danyan, a marketing manager.